rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm.md

 Yeah, thanos wont accept challenge even by schr(h)-<b>uber</b>.
 Okkkk fine, he can challenge it, we will accept appeals.
 But, we might veto it :-).
 Just sayin.
 We have board members from <b>Uber</b> (cc Rosanne Liu).

-By the power vested to MLCollective by infinity stones, GLOM is hereby claimed.
+By the power vested in MLCollective by infinity stones, GLOM is hereby claimed.
 GLOM = Geoff's last original model.
 Or at least his latest lol.

 Thanoses have spoken.